Algebraic approach to Bose-Einstein Condensation in relativistic Quantum Field Theory. Spontaneous symmetry breaking and the Goldstone Theorem: Spontaneous symmetry breaking and the Goldstone Theorem

 \subsection{Acknowledgments}

-NP thanks the ITP of the University of Leipzig for the kind hospitality during the preparation of part of this work and DAAD for supporting that visit with the program ``Research Stays for Academics 2017''.
+NP thanks the ITP of the University of Leipzig for the kind hospitality during the preparation of part of this work and DAAD for supporting that visit with the program ``Research Stays for Academics 2017.''
+It is a pleasure to thank the referees; their suggestions and requirements help in clarifying the content of our paper and stimulated, e.g. in the case of Gross-Pitaevskii limit, also further results.